Decentralised-Autonomous-Institutions/Chiti/docs/1_Features.md

 How it Works: For each piece of data in a user's Digital Journal, the application records which other participants also know or can attest to that data.
 Benefit: Enhances the credibility of user claims through social proof without relying on centralized authorities.
+A user requests verification from contacts who can confirm specific attributes.
+The application aggregates these attestations to strengthen the claim.
+Signature aggregation schemes like the Schnorr Signatures (used in current Bitcoin version) can be used to aggregate multiple signatures into a single signature.
+This single signature can be used to verify the authenticity of the claim.
+Benefit: Provides a robust method for attribute verification that is decentralized, privacy-preserving and light weight.

 ### 3. **Trust Management via Social Credit (Credit Graph)**
 Feature: Users assign and manage a Credit Score in the form of a feedback rating mechanism, representing the degree of trust in them, forming a Credit Graph.